ajavamind/rca-studio2/README.md

 You will need to set the "gameSelected" variable array index to change the game run.
 It is set to the Studio 3 ROM.

+## Emulator Performance

+I have run the emulator on Windows 10 with an Intel i7 processor and AMD Radeon 560 graphics card and was able to achieve a frame rate of 120 frames per second without any problems.
+On Samsung S8 smart phone using Android, again no issues.
+However, when running the Android app on a Samsung Chromebook Plus, the processor could not keep up and showed a significant delay.

 ## Games
 Game ROM cartridges and home-made games included here are from Paul Robson's Github site (above) and the Emma 02 game console emulation sites: